-We strive to accurately understand the biology and status of freshwater fishes native to North America, especially those species that have been historically underappreciated and understudied.
-With updated and accurate life history information for these less-recognized species that are still vital to native ecosystems, resource agencies will be able to make defensible management decisions towards sustaining these resources.
-Without such data, informed management is impossible and native fish stocks are easily pushed to the brink.
-As new harvest methods, interests, and technologies evolve it becomes increasingly crucial that all fish and fisheries are understood, including bowfishing.
+We strive to accurately understand the biology and status of freshwater fishes native to North America, especially those species that have been historically neglected out of ill-conceived bias.
+With updated and accurate life history information for all species vital to native ecosystems, sustainable fisheries management can be achieved.
+Without such data, informed management is impossible because the fishes – and the ecosystems themselves – remain grossly misunderstood.
+As new harvest methods, interests, and technologies evolve it becomes increasingly important that all fish and fisheries are understood, including bowfishing.
 Indeed, fish stocks are easily overexploited, as has been shown time and time again throughout the course of human history.

 A case in point